FJortay/DICS-Collaborative-Management/README.md

 ### 1. Summary

-We want to design as an intelligent and decentralized co-management web platform for organizations (whether local associations, companies, municipalities, or states) that choose to operate under direct democracy.
+DICS is envisioned as an intelligent and decentralized co-management web platform for organizations (whether local associations, companies, municipalities, or states) that choose to operate under direct democracy.
 The decentralized platform is composed of three sequentially integrated applicative modules:

 1. Discussion forum
 2. Collective writing (especially for drafting voting statements)